AdobeDocs/campaign-standard.pt-BR/help/administration/using/configuring-email-channel.md

 As mensagens temporariamente não entregues estão sujeitas a uma nova tentativa automática.
 For more on this, see [Retries after a delivery temporary failure](../../sending/using/understanding-delivery-failures.md#retries-after-a-delivery-temporary-failure).

->[!IMPORTANT]
+>[!NOTE]
 >
->Após a atualização para o [Adobe Campaign Enhanced MTA](https://helpx.adobe.com/br/campaign/kb/campaign-enhanced-mta.html), as configurações do **Tentativas** na Campanha são ignoradas.
-O **[!UICONTROL Retry period]** (atraso mínimo entre o tentativas) e o **[!UICONTROL Max. number of retries]** (quantas tentativas devem ser executadas no dia seguinte ao início do envio) são gerenciados pelo MTA aprimorado, com base no desempenho histórico e atual de um IP em determinado domínio.
+>O atraso mínimo entre o tentativas e o número máximo de tentativas a serem executadas agora são gerenciados pelo Adobe Campaign Enhanced MTA, com base no desempenho histórico e atual de um IP em um determinado domínio.
+As configurações do Campaign **Tentativas** serão ignoradas.

 <!--This section indicates how many retries should be performed the day after the send is started ( **[!UICONTROL Max. number of retries]** ) and the minimum delay between retries ( **[!UICONTROL Retry period]** ).